Cloud Security Best Practices Checklist

 Best Practice #1.
 Map compliance requirements to cloud functions

 Compliance isn’t the ultimate goal of cybersecurity, but it’s an important step to protecting your cloud resources, so it’s #1 on our cloud security checklist.
-Map your Privileged Access Management policies to any compliance mandates that are required for your business.
+Map your Privileged Access Management (PAM) policies to any compliance mandates that are required for your business.
 Whether you follow NIST, CIS Controls, or another best practice framework for cybersecurity, make sure you include cloud protections in your policies.
 Document your PAM policies and share those policies with anyone who may interact with privileged accounts.

 Best Practice #2.
 Establish a Cloud Business Office